 432 S. Broadway, Denver; 2863 Larimer St.; livwellco.com.

 Chris Hageseth, the chief operations officer of Green Man Cannabis, currently runs two medical dispensaries in Denver, both of which will offer recreational sales by summer- time.
 A third recreational and medical shop is set to open soon in Frisco, a ski-country town.
 With master grower Corey at his side, Chris is determined to take the cannabis scene by storm: Green Man strains have won multiple awards, including the 2012 Denver Medical Cannabis Cup for Best Hybrid, and this year’s prize for top U.S. Sativa.
 But Green Man’s biggest dreams rest in what Chris calls “the Weedery” (based on the concept of a winery).
-Ground is being broken this summer on a $25 million facility that will encompass cultivation, education and entertainment.
+The ground is being broken this summer on a $25 million facility that will encompass cultivation, education, and entertainment.
 “As we all know, cannabis and music go together,” Chris explains.
 “But I want to demystify marijuana.”
 To that end, the Weedery will house a grow facility open to the public for tours, a museum-like educational space featuring artifacts from America’s cannabis industry, and a 5,000-seat amphitheater for outdoor concerts.

 Bowled Over in Boulder